neuropathbasel-pub/CnQuant/README.md

 rename it to .env and adjust the paths inside the .env file.

 >[!Note]
->On some operating systems, visual file explorers (Thunar, Gnome, Explorer) do not display files starting with a "." in their filename by default.</br>
+>Some visual file explorers (Thunar, Gnome, Explorer) do not display files starting with a "." in their filename by default and might require settings adjustment.
->Refer to your system's manual on how to display .env if need be.

 **Local directories**
-- log_directory: log files in plain text format will be saved here
+- log_directory: log files in plain text format will be saved here.
-- idat_directory: this directory contains raw IDAT file pairs (*_Red.idat and *_Grn-idat).
+- idat_directory: contains raw IDAT file pairs (*_Red.idat and *_Grn-idat).
 Subfolders will not recursively be checked for IDAT pairs.
-- reference_directory: directory, where preprocessed reference methylation data will be stored in a binary format.
+- reference_directory: preprocessed reference methylation data will be stored here in a binary format.
-- diagnoses_directory: directory which has to contain two comma-separated value (CSV) files: data_annotation.csv with two headers, Sentrix_id and MC, which will contains annotated Sentrix IDs and their user-defined methylation class.
-The file reference_data_annotation.csv has the same structure with Sentrix IDs annotated as "reference"
+- diagnoses_directory: has to contain two comma-separated value (CSV) files: data_annotation.csv with two headers, Sentrix_id and MC. data_annotation.csv contains annotated Sentrix IDs and their user-defined methylation classes.
+The file reference_data_annotation.csv has the same structure.
-- cn_results_directory: directory where CNV results will be stored in compressed parquet format.
+- cn_results_directory: CNV results will be stored here in Parquet format.
 - summary_plots_base_directory: summary plots will be stored here.
-- temp_directory: this directory will be used to store temporary files, which, during normal operation, should be automatically removed if no longer required.
+- temp_directory: used to store temporary files, which, during normal operation, should be automatically removed if no longer required.
-- manifests_directory: this directory will contains cnquant manifests for array conversion and analysis
+- manifests_directory: contains Illumina manifest files for array conversion and analysis

 **Remote server directories**

-The following remote directories are for running CQcase and CQall on a remote server.
+The following remote directories are required for running CQcase and CQall on a remote server.
-CQmanager runs CQcalc on the same server where you run CQmanager.
+CQmanager launches CQcalc on the same server where you run CQmanager.
 CQmanager does not sync data.
-The remote server could be a resource-limited system in a DMZ to provide public or institutional web interface access, while the other CnQuant applications would probably run on a system with larger resources.
+A remote server could be a resource-limited system in a DMZ to provide public or institutional web interface access (CQcase and CQall), while the remaining CnQuant are background applications intended to run on a system with larger resources.

 - remote_server_log_directory: log files from apps running on a remote server via CQmanager in plain text form will be saved here.
-- remote_server_idat_directory: this directory on a remote server must contain raw IDAT file pairs (Red and Green).
-Subfolders will not be checked for existing IDATs.
-For apps running on a remote server via CQmanager.
 - remote_server_reference_directory: directory on a remote server, where preprocessed reference methylation data will be stored in binary format.
 For apps running on a remote server via CQmanager.
 - remote_server_diagnoses_directory: directory on a remote server which has to contain two csv files: data_annotation.csv with two headers Sentrix_id and MC, which will contain annotated Sentrix IDs and their annotated tumor types.
 The second file, reference_data_annotation.csv, has the same structure with Sentrix IDs annotated as "reference".
 - remote_server_cn_results_directory: directory on remote directory where CNV results will be stored in compressed parquet format.
 For CQcase running on a remote server via CQmanager.